se-jaeger/zsh-autoactivate-environment/README.md

 Use the `link_conda_env` command to link a directory to a existing conda environment.
 Every time you step into this or sub directories the given environment gets activated.

-The `unlink_conda_env` is used to delete the link between the directory and the conda environment.
+The `unlink_conda_env` command is used to delete the link between the directory and the conda environment.

 ### Example